raspiduino/waq/README.md

 and this takes <b>really long time</b> to install on QEMU (about 3 -> 4 days on my machine with <i>Pentium Dualcore T4300</i>).
 Another way is to apply the install.wim to a vhd file and put it to QEMU, but this might not work due to missing EFI loader (I have tried this too).

-<br>So in this gist I will give you my modified version of preinstalled img file originally from <a href="https://discourse.pi64.win/t/how-to-installing-windows-10-arm64-17134-on-your-raspberry-pi-3-and-4/488/4">this post</a>
+<br>So in this repo I will give you my modified version of preinstalled img file originally from <a href="https://discourse.pi64.win/t/how-to-installing-windows-10-arm64-17134-on-your-raspberry-pi-3-and-4/488/4">this post</a>
 and the download link is <a href="https://mega.nz/#F!kJI3HIAS!CQAUKgp6thSAA_A2GbgdjA">here</a>.

 ## What have been modified?